rgitrepo/kubernetes-beginner-to-pro/docs/day6/endpoints-and-endpoint-slices.md

 ### 4. Creating and Managing Endpoint Slices

-When a service is created in Kubernetes, an Endpoint Slice is automatically generated.
+When a **service is created** in Kubernetes, an Endpoint Slice is **automatically generated**.
 This section provides step-by-step instructions on how to create and manage Endpoint Slices, including the default settings and how to customize them.

 Example:
 ```bash